This post may contain affiliate links. Please see my disclosure policy for details.

 Negotiating a boat ride in Varanasi is a challenge, but one you must take!

-You need to be a pretty hardball with your haggling skills here but persevere, the price will eventually drop down if you keep repeating the price you’re willing to pay.
+You need to be a pretty hardball with your haggling skills here but persevere, the price will eventually drop if you keep repeating the price you’re willing to pay.

 You shouldn’t pay any more than 500 rupees per hour for a rowboat.
 I managed to get mine down to 300 an hour but this took around 30 minutes and haggling with around 5 drivers until I got the right price.